alex9smith/agile-alerter/README.md

 - Make the budget alert optional
 - Make the budget alert filter by tag
-- Allow users to select other Agile tariffs
+- Allow users to pick a different timezone